 Every state maintains records of people’s criminal past.
 These databases are all linked and you can track criminal convictions from another state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It helps to know the county, and if the crime was in a completely different state, you may have to pay a fee for a more intensive search.

 - Driving Under the Influence (DUI).